 The Phase I, (and Phase II when recommended by the qualified environmental professional), ESA must have been conducted within six (6) months of the application submission.
-If an environmental study was completed prior to this six- month period, a copy of this earlier ESA (and any others that are available) must also be included in the application along with a new environmental study.
+If a Phase I and/or Phase II was completed prior to this six- month period, a copy of this earlier ESA (and any others that are available) must also be included in the application along with a new environmental study.